alashkov83/hydrocluster/README.md

 Quit - quit from the program

 **Options-&gt;**
-Select clustering solution -> By local max (min) - display and choice for other solutions cluster analysis by local extrema of scoring
+Select clustering solution -> By local max (min) - shows other solutions of cluster analysis by local extrema of scoring for make choice its
-Select clustering solution -> By max (min) values - display and choice for other solutions cluster analysis by value of scoring
+Select clustering solution -> By max (min) values - shows other solutions of cluster analysis by values of scoring for make choice its
 Solution analysis -> Autotune colormap - shows graphs obtained as a result of clustering parameters selection.
 Marked point corresponds optimal values of eps and min\_samples
 Solution analysis -> Autotune 3D-map - shows 3D-graph obtained as a result of clustering parameters selection
-Solution analysis -> Scan by parameter - Scan some values of clustering solutions by one of the parameter (eps or min\_samples) when second parameter are fixed
+Solution analysis -> Scan by parameter - scans some values of clustering solutions by one of the parameter (eps or min\_samples) when second parameter are fixed
 Open PyMol - opens PyMol for further data display
-About Protein - Display information about protein
+About Protein - displays information about protein
 Plot settings -> Plot grid - makes coordinate grid in the Cluster analysis window
 Plot settings -> Plot legend - displays the brief description of the picture
-Clear log - clears log file in the appropriate window
+Clear log - clears log information in the appropriate window

+**Help-&gt;**
+About - displays information about program, its license and version, and version of scikit-learn installed on the computer
+Readme - opens system web-browser and shows this paper

 Theory
 ------